ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/numpy.md

 In general, we expect that `nbytes` is equal to `itemsize` times `size`.

-## Computation on numpy arrays: universal functions
+## Computation on NumPy arrays: universal functions

 Up until now, we have been discussing some of the basic nuts and bolts of NumPy; in the next few sections, we will dive into the reasons that NumPy is so important in the Python data science world.
 Namely, it provides an easy and flexible interface to optimized computation with arrays of data.